 Downsides: A bit pricier than other coffee shops

-The ultimate hidden gem in the Nimman area, this was definitely my favorite coffee shop (although, Cool Muang takes a close second).
+The ultimate hidden gem in the Nimman area, The Barisotel is definitely my favorite coffee shop (although, Cool Muang takes a close second).
 Everything from the minimalist design to the abundance of outlets to the quiet atmosphere makes this the perfect place to study or work.
-There are always so many digital nomads working here, but there’s enough space for everyone.
-And I highly recommend their peach cold brew or charcoal latte!
+There are always so many digital nomads working here but there’s enough space for everyone.
+I also highly recommend their peach cold brew or charcoal latte!

 Highlights: Healthy food and smoothies, good coffee